canright/server/accts/canright/stage/resume.md

 ### Canright, Portland OR, 2011 - Present

-Custom website design/development with vanillaJS, HTML5, CSS3, and jQuery.
-Primarily new Architect websites due to reputation and residual benifits of marketing Websites for Architects.
-Also, upgrade legacy Websites for Architect websites to be more fully responsive.
+Custom website design and development with HTML5, CSS3, and jQuery / javascript - primarily architect websites due to reputation and residual benifits of marketing Websites for Architects.
+Upgrade legacy acounts to be more fully responsive.

-Transforming client database, content manager and hosting from legacy MS SQL /IIS / .Net / ASP to Linux / Node / javascript / mariaDb / react / slick grid stack.
+Transform client database, content manager and hosting from legacy MS SQL /IIS / .Net / ASP to Linux / Node / javascript / mariaDb / react / slick grid stack.

 ## Websites for Architects